 The post, How to choose discount railway ticket and pass in Kansai (Kyoto, Osaka, Kobe, Nara) area is one of most popular one in this site.
 Since I published this post, I have received many comments and questions.
 So I would like to explain about Kansai Thru Pass more.
-And I show you sample itinerary and total cost.
-I hope you can find which one is cheaper, pass or single fare.
+And I show you sample itineraries and total cost.
+I hope it will help you to compare this deal and single fare.

 - 1 Who is eligible

 - 4 Valid trains and bus lines

 - 5 Compare cost between pass and single fare

 - 5.1 Kansai airport to Osaka (Namba and other area in downtown)